TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 30/Exodus 30.2.md

 ---

-A cubit shall be the length thereof, and a cubit the breadth thereof; foursquare shall it be; and two cubits shall be the height thereof: the horns thereof shall be of one piece with it.
+Its length shall be a cubit, and its breadth a cubit.
+It shall be square, and its height shall be two cubits.
+Its horns shall be of one piece with it.